 (b) The nature and degree of coordination and consultation must be commensurate with the other agencies' interests and needs at the site.
 Interested agencies must be included in the lists for public notices under WAC 173-340-600.
 To facilitate coordination, it is important that agencies provide specific comments, including the identification of other applicable state and federal laws and any additional information or mitigating measures that are necessary or desirable to satisfy their concerns.

-(c) In order to provide for expeditious cleanup actions, all federal, state, and local agencies, are encouraged to coordinate with Ecology when providing notices, holding meetings and hearings, and preparing documents.
-Whenever reasonable, Ecology will coordinate and combine its activities with other agencies to minimize the duplication of notices, hearings and preparation of documents, unless otherwise prohibited.
+(c) In order to provide for expeditious cleanup actions, all federal, state, and local agencies, are encouraged to coordinate with ecology when providing notices, holding meetings and hearings, and preparing documents.
+Whenever reasonable, ecology will coordinate and combine its activities with other agencies to minimize the duplication of notices, hearings and preparation of documents, unless otherwise prohibited.

 (8) Integrating State Environmental Policy Act.
 See chapter 197-11 WAC for the State Environmental Policy Act requirements pertaining to the implementation of the state cleanup law.